Robert M. Simmons

 to the delight of common folk,

-who knows that fate can be unkind.
+knows well that fate can be unkind

-She pulls her hair in futile rage,
+and pulls her hair in futile rage

-then exits from the mortal stage.
+while exiting the mortal stage.

 Her chariot is seen to soar

-high above the convenience store.
+swiftly above the liquor store.

-That awful sound that rubber makes
+That piercing sound that rubber makes

 when man applies his auto brakes